AhmedPeaRL/hcm-csv-patterns/pattern-spec.md

-# CSV Pattern Specification
+# Pattern Specification

-A CSV Pattern is a structured table that captures a repeatable cognitive, operational, or economic structure.

-A valid pattern must:
+A pattern is not data.

-- Be readable in plain text
-- Use consistent column semantics
-- Avoid embedded logic or macros
-- Remain interpretable without documentation
+A pattern is a temporally ordered record of a field state, expressed as a CSV file with a fixed schema.

+Rules:

+- Each row represents a discrete moment.
+- Temporal order is mandatory.
+- No row is optimized, summarized, or corrected.
+- Meaning is not extracted; it is retained.

-Patterns do NOT:
+Patterns do not explain themselves.
-- Explain themselves
-- Enforce usage
-- Contain automation

-Meaning emerges through use, not instruction.
+They remain intact regardless of interpretation.

+A pattern is complete when produced.
+No updates, patches, or revisions are allowed.

+Reproduction is conditional, not duplicative.

 ---